chihuahua 4 months ago

 Under the effects of hallucinogens, I found fractals far more noticeable in nature, especially when looking at trees.
 The branching from the base, off to smaller branches, out to the leaves.
 I feel like the geometric patterns that appear are somewhat of a fractal-design as well, even though they tend to shift and "breathe".
 I still enjoy fractals for the way they can be created through math processes, while also showing up in places within nature where there's not a computer anywhere in sight.

-• kristiandupont a day ago
+• kristiandupont 4 months ago

 A related "existential" observation that I had when exploring these as a teenager: what's further in always seems exciting.
 Then, when seeing it up close, the appeal immediately disappears, only for the new "far away" bits to appear more interesting.

-Narciss a day ago
+Narciss 4 months ago

 Damn I thought I could zoom in forever, but at some point I couldn’t go any further.
 If you could zoom in endlessly it would be amazing

-• bsenftner a day ago
+• bsenftner 4 months ago

 Probably hit the floating point precision limit.

-DasCorCor 2 days ago
+DasCorCor 4 months ago

 Nice work - thanks for this!
 How do I play with multibrot?
 I couldn’t find the controls for that.

-• racingmars a day ago
+• racingmars 4 months ago

 I think multibrot here refers to setting the exponent (under "Render Settings") to a value higher than 2.